IJSComplexMatter/cross-ddm/README.md

 ### What is inside

 In the repository we included:
+* Description of the experimental system and instructions for measurements
 * Arduino code for the random triggering of cameras and its simulation,
-* A Python script for controlling the arduino via serial port,
+* A Python script for controlling the arduino via serial port
+* A Python script for camera alignment and focusing for FLIR cameras (Spinnaker SDK)
+* A Python script for frame grabbing and analysis for FLIR cameras (Spinnaker SDK)

 ## Instructions